mbforbes/website-3/posts/writing/travel/2022-serbia.md

     "/assets/posts/2022-serbia/b-dot-building.moz80.jpg"
 ], true %}

 Sometimes you would see both failed construction and newness in the same place.
 Belgrade's train station is perpetually half-built, years overdue.
-Tracks shoot into a great concrete ceiling that has the vague hopes of a second story sticking out of it.
+Tracks plunge into a great concrete ceiling that has the vague hopes of a second story sticking out of it.

 ![]({{ "/assets/posts/2022-serbia/b-train-station.moz80.jpg" | url }})